lujainibrahim/ecg-view-II-machine-learning/README.md

 # Explainable Prediction of Acute Myocardial Infarction using Machine Learning and Shapley Values

-This repository is the official implementation of [Explainable Prediction of Acute Myocardial Infarction using Machine Learning and Shapley Values](https://ieeexplore.ieee.org/document/9268965).
+This repository is the official implementation of [Explainable Prediction of Acute Myocardial Infarction using Machine Learning and Shapley Values](https://ieeexplore.ieee.org/document/9268965) published in IEEE Access in November 2020.

 ## Requirements